Nicolas Careca

-Nicolas Morês da Cruz (born 18 May 1997) commonly known as Nicolas Careca, is a Brazilian footballer who plays as a forward for Coritiba.
+Nicolas Morês da Cruz (born 18 May 1997) commonly known as Nicolas Careca, is a Brazilian professional footballer who plays as a forward for Série B club Novorizontino.

 Career

 Grêmio

 Nicolas made his league debut for Grêmio against Coritiba on 25 October 2014.

 Figueirense

 Nicolas scored on his league debut for Figueirense against América Mineiro on 21 July 2017, scoring in the 58th minute.

 Oeste

 Nicolas made his league debut for Oeste against Rio Claro on 20 January 2018.
 He scored his first goal for the club against XV de Piracicaba on 24 January 2018, scoring in the 66th minute.

 Vorskla

 Nicolas scored on his debut for Vorskla against Lviv on 4 August 2018, scoring in the 83rd minute.

 Estoril

 Nicolas made his league debut for Estoril against Porto II on 14 September 2019.
 He scored his first goal for the club against Mafra on 8 December 2019, scoring in the 88th minute.

 CRB

 Nicolas made his league debut for CRB against Avaí on 25 June 2021.
 He scored his first goal for the club against Botafogo on 7 July 2021, scoring in the 46th minute.